MerrionComputing/Presentations/Articles/stop-talking-about-events.md

 ## Event Driven Architecutre

 In an event driven architecture, events are emitted by one part of a system and other part(s) act on receipt of those events.
 In this usage an event is present tense and there is no expectation that it should be kept forever.

+## Domain Events

+## Integration Events

+Integration events are sent between domains, or between (micro)services to keep them in synch with each other's internal state - which we need to do because every domain or (micro)service must own its own private copy of whatever state it relies upon.
+Sometimes these are used to trigger an action in the recipient as well in which case they become more like a *command*.